 Jewish text educators are tasked with the ongoing challenge of balancing skill development and content mastery on the one hand and creating meaningful Jewish learning experiences on the other.
 This delicate balance of seemingly opposing goals requires skill, proper planning, and support.
 In this series, we will explore a student-centered approach to Tanakh and Talmud/Rabbinics study where the skills and content learned will aid students in their personal construction of meaning.
-The bootcamp will explore various strategies for achieving our meaning making goals including historical, literary, analytical, and inquiry-based approaches.
+Bootcamp participants will learn and explore different approaches to teaching vocabulary, textual analysis, parshanut, and inquiry based learning.

 Participants will have opportunities to network and collaborate with peers in the field, and will also have individual workshop time with the series presenters.

 Participants: 7-12 grade Jewish day school text (Tanakh and Talmud/Rabbinics) teachers

 Schedule: This is a 10-hour bootcamp consisting of eight sessions.